 One-to-One cardinality example

 A one-to-one relationship is mostly used to split an entity in two to provide information concisely and make it more understandable.
-The figure below shows an example of one-to-one relationship.
+The figure below shows an example of a one-to-one relationship.

 One-to-Many cardinality example

-A one-to-many relationship refers to the relationship between two entities X and Y in which an instance of X may be linked to many instances of Y, but an instance of Y is linked to only one instance of X. The figure below shows an example of one-to-many relationship.
+A one-to-many relationship refers to the relationship between two entities X and Y in which an instance of X may be linked to many instances of Y, but an instance of Y is linked to only one instance of X. The figure below shows an example of a one-to-many relationship.

 Many-to-Many cardinality example

 A many-to-many relationship refers to the relationship between two entities X and Y in which X may be linked to many instances of Y and vice versa.
-The figure below shows an example of many-to-many relationship.
+The figure below shows an example of a many-to-many relationship.
 Note that a many-to-many relationship is split into a pair of one-to-many relationships in a physical ERD.
 You will know what a physical ERD is in the next section.